tinkerdings/dirt/readme.md

 - [X] Moving selected files/directories
 - [X] Opening files with default applications for the selected filetype
 - [X] Dual pane view that one can switch between, for ease of use when moving files
+- [X] Multiple tabs that you can switch between
 - [X] Opening cmd in currently active directory
 - [X] Opening winows exlorer in currently active directory
 - [X] Manual refreshing of views